mattss/emacs.d/README.rst

    please check KNOWN_ISSUES.rst and apply any workarounds that may be required before proceeding to final installation.

-Read HACKING.rst_ for a guide on developing emacs-netsight_.
+Read HACKING.rst_ for a guide on developing emacs.d_.

 Contributing
 ============